 Besides the excavations that you can see in the photo above, the pillars Hall also holds the artists market:

 When we visited the artists’ market, only about half of the stores were opened.
 And in some of them, we saw artists at work.
 For example, a woman was making a sculpture.

 A typical visit to Knights’ Halls will take two to three hours.
 And most people are impressed by the remains both under and over the current street level.
 That is one of the reasons Acre made it to the UNESCO World Heritage List.

 As I mentioned above, Hospitaller Fortress changed significantly in the last years.
-Thus, if you have never visited it or was there more then several years ago, then I would recommend paying a visit.
+Thus, if you have never visited it or were there more than several years ago, I would recommend paying a visit.
 It was greatly improved.